-A few examples of successful signature service programs from 2021-22 are included below.
-If you would like to get in touch with circle leadership for more information on these programs, click on the institution name to be taken to their circle contact page.
+A few examples of recent successful Signature Service Programs are included below.
+If you would like to get in touch with circle leadership for more information on these programs, click on the institution name to be taken to their contact page.

 Into the Streets | Morningside University